Casual Friday (The Office): Synopsis

 It is Casual Friday and most people dress too loosely at the office.
-Angela (Angela Kinsey) complains to Toby Flenderson (Paul Lieberstein) about Oscar Martinez (Oscar Nunez) wearing sandals to work and having to look at his feet.
-Meredith Palmer (Kate Flannery) disgusts the rest of the employees by wearing a very short dress without any panties or a bra, thus exposing herself to the rest of the office as she tries to adjust it to meet Toby's requests.
+Angela complains to Toby Flenderson about Oscar Martinez wearing sandals to work and having to look at his feet.
+Meredith Palmer disgusts the rest of the employees by wearing a very short dress without any panties or a bra, thus exposing herself to the rest of the office as she tries to adjust it to meet Toby's requests.
 Toby calls a meeting with everyone regarding Casual Friday.
 When Dwight tries to take charge of the meeting, Toby is finally stern with him and cancels Casual Friday, much to everyone's disappointment.

 Michael calls a meeting with Dwight, Andy, Phyllis and Stanley to give them a formal apology, but they do not accept it since all they want is their clients back.
 Michael reluctantly agrees to give back their clients.
 In doing so, however, there are not enough clients to keep both Pam and Ryan on the sales team, leaving Michael to decide which one to keep.
 He talks it over with Jim, who suggests Pam would be better suited, but Michael argues that Jim is biased since Pam is his fiancée.
 Michael calls a meeting with Pam and tells her she did not get the sales job.
 Pam is visibly disappointed, but Michael starts laughing and tells her that she did get it, having offered Ryan a temp position again.
-Pam tells him he should stop with the "fake-firing" joke, but Michael decides to pull the joke on the new receptionist, Erin Hannon (Ellie Kemper).
+Pam tells him he should stop with the "fake-firing" joke, but Michael decides to pull the joke on the new receptionist, Erin Hannon.